amaniMagdi/Linked-List/README.md

 # Linked-List
 This repository mainly to understand the linked list data structure.
-Also it focuses on linked lists implementation with test driven development in javascript
+Also it focuses on linked lists implementation with test driven development in javascript, this testing done using Jest liberary.